rhyslwells/Data-Archive/content/standardised/f-regression.md

 Use `f_regression` when:

 * You're performing linear regression and want to evaluate individual feature relevance.
-* You want a fast, interpretable [[filter method]] for selecting features before training.
+* You want a fast, interpretable [[Filter Methods]] for selecting features before training.
 * You assume no or limited multicollinearity between features.

 Do not use `f_regression` when: